Nigerian citizens typically need a visa for Thailand

 How long can Nigerian citizens stay in Thailand?

-With an approved visa, Nigerian citizens may stay in Thailand for 15 days (VOA) / 60 days (Tourist Visa).
+With an approved visa, Nigerian citizens may stay in Thailand for 60 days (extendable by 30 days).
 The exact duration is determined by the visa type and conditions.

 Can Nigerian citizens work in Thailand on a tourist visa?

-No. Visa on arrival does not permit paid employment in Thailand, including freelancing or working for local employers.
+No. A tourist visa does not permit paid employment in Thailand, including freelancing or working for local employers.
 Remote work for overseas employers is a legal gray area that varies by country — do not assume it is permitted.
 Working without proper authorization can result in deportation and future visa bans.
 A separate work permit or visa is required for any employment.

 Can Nigerian citizens extend their stay in Thailand?